philthephatman/awesome-hacking-lists/hackwith.md

 - [RDPInception](https://github.com/mdsecactivebreach/RDPInception) - A proof of concept for the RDP Inception Attack
 - [ir-rescue](https://github.com/diogo-fernan/ir-rescue) - A Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.

+## Bro

+- [bro](https://github.com/bro/bro) - Bro is a powerful network analysis framework that is much different from the typical IDS you may know.
+Official mirror of git.bro.org/bro.git .

 ## C

+- [ble_ctf](https://github.com/hackgnar/ble_ctf) - A Bluetooth low energy capture the flag
+- [DECAF](https://github.com/sycurelab/DECAF) - DECAF(short for Dynamic Executable Code Analysis Framework) is a binary analysis platform based on QEMU.
+This is also the home of the DroidScope dynamic Android malware analysis platform.
+DroidScope is now an extension to DECAF.
 - [iGoat-Swift](https://github.com/OWASP/iGoat-Swift) - OWASP iGoat (Swift) - A Damn Vulnerable Swift Application for iOS
 - [fi6s](https://github.com/sfan5/fi6s) - IPv6 network scanner designed to be fast
 - [igoat](https://github.com/OWASP/igoat) - OWASP iGoat - A Learning Tool for iOS App Pentesting and Security by Swaroop Yermalkar